ckarnell/history-traverse/README.md

 # history-traverse.vim
 Easily go back and forth in your buffer history in vim, similar to the behavior of a browser.
-You even get little tiny arrows to put in your statusline to indicate when you can go back or forward (if want them)!
+You even get little tiny arrows to put in your statusline to indicate when you can go back or forward (if you want them)!

 :sparkles::sparkles::sparkles::sparkles::sparkles::sparkles::sparkles::sparkles::sparkles::sparkles::sparkles::sparkles::sparkles::sparkles::sparkles::sparkles::sparkles::sparkles::sparkles::sparkles::sparkles::sparkles::sparkles::sparkles::sparkles::sparkles::sparkles::sparkles::sparkles::sparkles::sparkles::sparkles::sparkles::sparkles: